wp-plugins/posts-to-adn/readme.txt

 Every time you publish a new article, a new post is created on your App.net account.

+Current features:
+- Format your post with 6 variables
+- Link shortening with bit.ly
+- Specify an excerpt length
+- Add a delay for your post to ADN
+- Send the Featured Image with your post
+- Per-post customization

-Nothing fancy here, but I'm open to suggestions.
+I'm open to suggestions.

 Ping me on App.net: http://alpha.app.net/maximevalette